-Recommendation 2: ESG-specific disclosures and reporting.
-Regulators should require disclosure with regard to material ESG-specific risks (including transition risks) and opportunities in relation to governance, strategy and risk management of an issuer or CIS.
-This information should be part of the overall disclosure that the issuer or CIS makes under Principle 16 or 26.

-Recommendation 3: Data quality.
-Where regulators determine that additional ESG-specific reporting is needed (in accordance with Recommendation 2), regulators should aim to ensure adequate data quality for ESG-specific reporting, including, among others, through updating listing rules, the use of external reviews and through the operation of other information service providers e.g. credit rating agencies (CRAs), benchmarks and auditors.
+Recommendation 3: ESG-specific disclosures, reporting, and data quality.
+Regulators should require disclosure with regard to material ESG-specific risks (including transition risks) and opportunities in relation to governance, strategy and risk management23 of an issuer.
+This information should be part of the overall disclosure that the issuer makes under Principle 16.
+Where regulators determine that ESG-specific reporting is needed, regulators and issuers should aim to ensure adequate data quality for ESG-specific reporting, including, among others, through updating listing rules, the use of external reviews and through the operation of other information service providers e.g., ESG rating providers, benchmarks and auditors.

-Recommendations 2 and 3 refer to the ESG-specific disclosures and data quality for issuers and CIS.
+Recommendation 3 refers to the ESG-specific disclosures and data quality for issuers.
 As also indicated in the GEMC survey findings and GEMC Dialogue held in July 2018, the lack of accepted standards is one of the main impediments for the development of sustainable capital markets.
 There is therefore a need for sustainability frameworks and consistent taxonomies to be implemented with a focus on quality of disclosures.
 Clear, consistent and comparable data is necessary for investors to take proper investment decisions.
 These recommendations intend to assist in enhancing transparency of ESG-specific risks and opportunities by establishing disclosure requirements for ESG-specific issues and taking actions to ensure adequate data quality for ESG-specific reporting.